bump-sh/docs/src/_guides/technical-writing/incorporating-api-documentation-guidelines-into-your-api-style-guide.md

 ### **Tooling and Resources:**

 **Recommended Tools:** Suggest tools that can be used to generate and manage API documentation (e.g., Swagger, OpenAPI).
-This may include adding the API to an internal API catalog and/or external API marketplace.
+This may include adding the API to an internal API catalog and/or external API marketplace (for instance, by [using APIs.json](https://docs.bump.sh/guides/bump-sh-tutorials/make-your-apis-discoverable-with-apisjson/)).

 **Links and References:** Provide a list of relevant resources, such as the official API style guide and external documentation standards, if available.